 There are many things to consider before getting a pet reptile.
-Some of the most common reptiles you will see in a pet store are some of the most difficult ones to care.
+Some of the most common reptiles you will see in a pet store are some of the most difficult ones to care for.
 Before getting into specific care issues, though, let's discuss more general issues that should be considered before deciding on a pet reptile.

 All reptile owners need to be informed about Salmonella infections.
 The risks shouldn't keep most people from keeping reptiles since with the proper management and hygiene they are minimal, but the U.S. Centers for Disease Control (CDC) recommends that certain risk groups should be careful about contact with reptiles and amphibians.

 Many problems with keeping reptiles can be traced back to not providing the proper environmental conditions, particularly heat.
 Providing proper heat and light to captive reptiles is often quite expensive but is absolutely essential to keeping pet reptiles healthy.
 It is important to find out exactly what conditions your reptile needs, and never cut corners when it comes to providing those conditions!

 Captive-bred reptiles are usually healthier, legally bred, and by purchasing from a supplier (whether it is a breeder or pet store) you know you won't be contributing to depleting the wild population of the species.

 How to Pick a Healthy Reptile